Multiple generalized cluster structures on $D(\text{GL}_n)$: Introduction

-\paragraph{Progress on GSV conjecture.} As the recent progress shows, the GSV conjecture might be extended somewhat beyond simple groups and brackets compatible with the group structure.
-At present, we know that \begin{itemize} \item Any simple complex Poisson-Lie group endowed with the standard Poisson bracket possesses a compatible cluster structure, see~\cite{conj}; \item For any Belavin-Drinfeld data, the existence of a compatible cluster structure for $\SL_n$ for all $n < 5$ was shown in~\cite{conj}; for $\SL_5$, the conjecture was proved by Eisner in~\cite{slfive}; \item For a large class of the so-called aperiodic oriented BD triples, the conjecture was proved for $\SL_n$ in~\cite{plethora}; \item For other Poisson-Lie groups, the conjecture was established for the Drinfeld double of $\SL_n$ in~\cite{double} for the standard Poisson structure, as well as for $\SL_n^\dagger$, which is an image of the dual group $\SL_n^*$ in $\SL_n$.
-An alternative construction on the Drinfeld double of $\SL_n$ was also given in~\cite{periodic}. \end{itemize} The above results naturally extend to $\GL_n$.
-The present paper essentially combines the cluster structures from~\cite{plethora} for aperiodic oriented BD triples with the generalized cluster structure from~\cite{double} for the Drinfeld double with the standard bracket.
+\paragraph{Progress on GSV conjecture.} As the recent progress shows, the GSV conjecture might be extended beyond simple groups and brackets compatible with the group structure.
+At present, we know that \begin{itemize} \item Any simple complex Poisson-Lie group endowed with the standard Poisson bracket possesses a compatible cluster structure; see~\cite{conj}; \item For any Belavin-Drinfeld data, the existence of a compatible cluster structure for $\SL_n$ for all $n < 5$ was shown in~\cite{conj}; for $\SL_5$, the conjecture was proved by Eisner in~\cite{slfive}; \item For a large class of the so-called aperiodic oriented\footnote{As of October 2023, M. Gekhtman, M. Shapiro and A. Vainshtein have pushed the conjecture further to aperiodic BD triples which are not necessarily oriented.} BD triples, the conjecture was proved for $\SL_n$ in~\cite{plethora}; \item For other Poisson-Lie groups, the conjecture was established for the Drinfeld double of $\SL_n$ in~\cite{double} for the standard Poisson structure, as well as for\footnote{As of October 2023, for any BD triple $\bg$ of type $A_{n-1}$, we have constructed a generalized cluster structure on $\SL_n^{\dagger}$ compatible with $\{\cdot,\cdot\}_{\bg}^{\dagger}$.} $\SL_n^\dagger$, which is an image of the dual group $\SL_n^*$ in $\SL_n$.
+An alternative construction on the Drinfeld double of $\SL_n$ was also given in~\cite{periodic,doublerel}. \end{itemize} The above results naturally extend to $\GL_n$.
+The present paper combines the cluster structures from~\cite{plethora} for aperiodic oriented BD triples with the generalized cluster structure from~\cite{double} for the Drinfeld double endowed with the standard bracket.
 As a result, we derive generalized cluster structures on the Drinfeld doubles of $\GL_n$ and $\SL_n$ compatible with Poisson brackets from the aperiodic oriented class of Belavin-Drinfeld triples.